 article

-Your ability to strategically plan for the unexpected starts with your ability — or willingness — to do the work to gather the necessary information.
+Your ability to strategically plan for the unexpected starts with a willingness to gather the necessary information.
 Given the speed and volume of information available, this may seem hopeless.
-The key is to focus on sources of information that are most likely to give you germane details, such as data about your company, the marketplace, and the actors who can influence the company’s business, be it customers, regulators, competitors, or environmental factors.
-Here are some suggestions for the best way to get the information you need:
+The key is to focus on useful sources of information, such as data about your company and the marketplace, as well as the customers, regulators, competitors, or environmental factors that could influence the company’s business.

 • Start early.
-Don’t wait until a problem arises to begin the process.
-It should be a year-round process where you or members of the legal team are constantly digesting information and deciding whether it should go on the list of “things to watch.”
-Assigning roles can be part of everyone’s development process.
+Don’t wait until there’s an issue to begin the process.
+It should be a constantly evolving system where team members always digest information and decide whether it should go on the “watch list.”
+Assigning roles can be part of everyone’s development process

-• Talk to the business.
-Your best source of information for potential issues is the business leaders you serve.
-Talk to them!
-Make appointments to spend 30 to 60 minutes to discuss what they see as potential issues over the next 12 months or so and — equally important — what sources of information they follow to stay informed about developments that might affect their part of the business.
+• Collaborate.
+Your best source of information for potential issues is often your organization’s business leaders.
+So, talk to them!
+Make appointments to spend 30 to 60 minutes to discuss what they see as potential issues over the next 12 months or so and — equally important — which sources of information they follow to stay informed about developments that might affect their part of the business.

-• Read — a lot.
-Get your hands on company strategy documents and public filings, read major newspapers, and subscribe to market publications focusing on your company’s lines of business.
-Lastly, find legal-specific sources of information that track important developments or highlight new and important issues.
+• Do your research.
+Gather company strategy documents and public filings, read major newspapers, and subscribe to market publications focusing on your company’s lines of business.
+Legal-specific sources of information that track critical developments or highlight new and important issues are also useful.

-Ultimately, devise a “storage” system for the information so that next January, you can go back and wade through what you have accumulated.
-The storage can be an email folder; note-taking software like OneNote, Evernote, or Google Keep; or a simple spreadsheet — whatever works best for you.
+• Keep a record.
+Create a storage system for the information so that you can go back and reference what you already know next January.
+The storage can be as simple as an email folder or spreadsheet — whatever works best for you.

-Once you have gathered information about developments, issues, problems, etc., that might affect your company, you need a framework to sort through it all to decide which are worth the time to think more deeply about.
-Basically, we are talking about risk analysis and some type of game theory or critical-thinking analysis of what you have gathered to determine which issues are worth spending more time on.
+Once you’ve gathered all the necessary information, you’ll need a framework to sort through it all — risk analysis of what you have gathered can help determine which issues are worth spending more time on.

 Remember, this does not have to be a solo endeavor.
-You can run the matrix past others in the department, and the business leaders you spoke with, to get their input and see if they agree or how they might otherwise add to or subtract from your matrix.
-Use their input to refine your thinking.
+You can run the matrix past others in the department — and the business leaders you spoke with — and use their input to refine your thinking.

 Make a plan

-Finally, once you have gathered and sorted through your information, asked the right questions, and plotted issues on your matrix, you need to develop your scenario planning for what the legal department will do if any of these issues come to pass.
+Finally, once you’ve gathered and sorted through the information, asked the right questions, and plotted the key issues on your matrix, you need to develop your scenario planning for what the legal department will do if any of these issues arise.
 As noted, you should focus on the issues in the upper-right quadrant, but if time and resources permit, you can give some attention to the other quadrants.
 While some like to make scenario planning complicated, I prefer to keep it simple.
 My approach is generally, “who, what, why, where, and when?”
 In other words:

 • Who do I need to loop in?